How to Plan an Elopement (Without Hurting Anyone’s Feelings)

-The Eloping Trend
+The Etiquette of Eloping

-Have all of your documentation on hand: a photo ID, certified birth certificate and proof of divorce or death if either of you has been married before.
-Some places may require a two- to three-week waiting period, so always check first.
+Have all of your documentation on hand too: photo ID, certified birth certificate and proof of divorce or death if either of you has been married before.
+Some places may require a waiting period between acquiring your license and and getting married, so always check first.
 For a wedding abroad, contact the country's embassy to determine what's needed for nonresidents to be married there.
-You'll likely need all the same paperwork as above, and you may also need a witness.
+You'll likely need all the same paperwork as above, and also a witness.